-Both of these you can get from the NSCA and I’ve linked to them on Amazon to as they may be less expensive there.
+Both of these you can get from the NSCA and I’ve linked to them on Amazon as they may be less expensive there.
 Since I am NSCA-certified, I know what they are not discussing.
 So I recommend the practice test I created too.

 I believe the NSCA has a pack of practice tests now.
 If you are starting from scratch, I suggest you study the book first.
 Depending on your starting point and how much time you can devote to studying, I recommend giving yourself 6 months to prepare.

 Then take a practice test.
-How did you do on it?
+How did you do with it?
+Did you pass?

-Then study those chapters that you need to brush up on.
+Then just study those chapters that you need to brush upon.

 What To Bring To The Test?

-The test was all multiple choice and was graded using Scantron, so a computer graded our tests.
-I would not be surprised if the test was all computer based now.
+The test was all multiple choice and was graded using Scantron, so a computer-graded our tests.
+I would not be surprised if the test was all computer-based now.
 The advantage of this is that people would know their results immediately.
 The disadvantage is a human is not grading your exam.
 This is very different than when I grade exams of people who take the AAAI/ISMA exam.

-The NSCA requires people to get recertifeid every 2 years.
+The NSCA requires members to get recertified every 2 years.
 They will start sending reminders about a year before this happens.
-People need to accumulate a certain number of continuing education unites (CEUs) prior to the expiration date on their cert.
+You need to accumulate a certain number of continuing education units (CEUs) prior to the expiration date on their cert.
 You can report your CEUs on their website.
 If you prefer, you can report your CEUs on a paper form and mail it to them.

-They have different categories in which to accumulate CEUs.
+There are different categories of CEUs in which to accumulate points.
 The number of CEUs you need varies according to how long you have been certified.
-In the beginning you don't need much.
+In the beginning, you don't need much.

-I will tell you that it can get expensive to renew your CSCS certification (or other NSCA cert).
-The last time around, I estimate I spent a few thousand dollars renewing my CSCS and NSCA-CPT certs.
-Much of that was because of a trip to Las Vegas for an NSCA convention.
-If you are self employed, you rationalize it as its a tax write off, but still, I think it's getting out of hand.
-I do think the NSCA needs to address this issue.
+If you are self-employed, you rationalize it as its a tax write off, but still, I think it's getting out of hand.
+The NSCA needs to address this issue.
 My friend and colleague Paul Thomas let his CSCS expire for this very reason.

 When Did I Get My Results?